abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 (i.e. horizontal/vertical rotations cancel each other out, while a horizontal rotation doesn't cancel out a vertical one.)

 The Klein four-group is *non-cyclic* (because there are not one, but two generators) --- vertical and horizontal spin.
-It is, however, still *abelian*, because the ordering of the actions still does not matter for the end result.
+It is, however, still *commutative*, because the ordering of the actions still does not matter for the end result.
 Actually, the Klein four-group is the *smallest non-cyclic group*.

 Cyclic product groups
 ---